rwf2/Rocket/CONTRIBUTING.md

 [Testing]: #testing

 All testing happens through [test.sh].
 Before submitting a PR, run the script and fix any issues.
-The `default` mode (passing no arguments) will usually suffice, but you may also wish to execute another test target.
-In particular:
+The default mode (passing no arguments or `--default`) will usually suffice, but you may also wish to execute additional tests.
+In
+particular:

   * If you make changes to `contrib`: `test.sh --contrib`
-  * If you make user-facing API changes: `test.sh --examples`
+  * If you make user-facing API changes or update deps: `test.sh --examples`
   * If you add or modify feature flags: `test.sh --core`
   * If you modify codegen: see [UI Tests].